 Depending on the cause of the menorrhagia and your history, your doctor may recommend one of several surgical procedures.
 They include:

-Hysteroscopy.
+- Hysteroscopy.
 This is a procedure in which a long, thin scope is inserted into the uterus through the vagina and cervix.
-It allows the doctor to see and remove fibroids (a type of procedure called myomectomy) or other growths that may cause bleeding.
+It allows the doctor to see and remove uterine masses that are in the lining of the uterus and may be causing bleeding.
+It also allows the doctor to evaluate the uterine lining.

 The loss of blood through heavy periods can lead to iron-deficiency anemia.
 Your doctor may prescribe or recommend an iron supplement until bleeding is controlled.